AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/using-msi/log-inbound-mail-from-your-leads-in-marketo.md

 ## From the Email Itself {#from-the-email-itself}

-##### If you have opened the email, you can simply click on the Log with Marketo button from there. {#if-you-have-opened-the-email-you-can-simply-click-on-the-log-with-marketo-button-from-there}
+If you have opened the email, you can simply click on the Log with Marketo button from there.

 ![](assets/image2014-9-23-17-3a14-3a14.png)